Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [I.10.2] Já byl u arcibiskupa,“ hulákal, drže se vrat v průjezdu. „Vatikán se o mne zajímá, rozumíte?“

-Domažlice is mentioned in a song Feldkurat Katz attempts to sing when in an inebriated state in the back from Oberleutnant Helmich.
-The town is mentioned in several anecdotes later in the novel, for instance by Einjährigfreiwilliger Marek in the story about the editor that invented new animals.
-One of Hašek's closest friend, Hájek, appears in some of these stories.
+is mentioned in a song Feldkurat Katz attempts to sing when in an inebriated state in the cab back from Oberleutnant Helmich.
+The town is mentioned in several anecdotes later in the novel, for instance by Einjährigfreiwilliger Marek in the story about the editor who invented new animals.
+One of Hašek's closest friends, Ladislav Hájek, appears in some of these stories.

 Background